dcdpr/did-btcr2/chapters/Terminology.md

 Offline Creation

-: Offline Creation refers to when a **did:btc1** identifier and corresponding initial DID document are created without requiring network interactions.
+: Offline Creation refers to when a **did:btc1** identifier and corresponding Initial DID Document are created without requiring network interactions.

 **did:btc1** supports offline creation in two modes: